thosgood/this-weeks-finds/markdown/51-100/week081.md

 week81

-I think I\'ll take a little break on the continuing saga of n-categories.
-Instead I\'ll talk about something which is secretly the very same subject, namely loop groups and their central extensions.
+I think I'll take a little break on the continuing saga of n-categories.
+Instead I'll talk about something which is secretly the very same subject, namely loop groups and their central extensions.
 This is important in string theory.
 But first I want to say a bit about some very high-energy physics.

-1\) D. J. Bird et al, Detection of a cosmic ray with measured energy well beyond the expected spectral cutoff due to cosmic microwave radiation, preprint available as [astro-ph/9410067](http://xxx.lanl.gov/abs/astro-ph/9410067)
+1) D. J. Bird et al, Detection of a cosmic ray with measured energy well beyond the expected spectral cutoff due to cosmic microwave radiation, preprint available as [astro-ph/9410067](http://xxx.lanl.gov/abs/astro-ph/9410067)